Brazilian teal: Taxonomy

+The extinct species Amazonetta cubensis from the Late Pleistocene of Cuba reveals that the genus formerly had a more widespead distribution.

 Description

 The ducks are light brown in colour.
 Drakes distinguish themselves from females in having red beaks and legs, and in having a distinctive pale grey area on the side of its head and neck.
 The colour of these limbs is much duller in females.

 Distribution and habitat

 They can be found throughout eastern South America, from central Brazil, to Uruguay, to northern and eastern Argentina, Paraguay, central Venezuela, northeastern Peru, Suriname, Guyana, French Guiana, eastern Bolivia, and eastern Colombia.
 Their preferred habitat is a body of freshwater away from the coast with dense vegetation nearby.

 Behaviour

 Brazilian teal live in pairs or in small groups of up to twenty birds.
 Both parents look after their hatchlings.
 They eat seeds, fruits, roots and insect, while ducklings eat only insects.

 Status

 They are plentiful and are listed as of Least Concern.